Neural Sheaf Diffusion: Learning Sheaves End-to-End

 References

-- Bodnar, C., Giovanni, F. D., Chamberlain, B. P., Liò, P., & Bronstein, M. M. (2022).
+- Bodnar, C., Di Giovanni, F., Chamberlain, B. P., Liò, P., & Bronstein, M. M. (2022).
 Neural Sheaf Diffusion: A Topological Perspective on Heterophily and Oversmoothing in GNNs.
-NeurIPS 2022 (NSD: the full framework for learning sheaf restriction maps from data via MLP predictors and applying sheaf diffusion for node classification).
+NeurIPS 2022 (NSD: the full framework for learning sheaf restriction maps from data and applying sheaf diffusion for node classification, with the linear-separation and Dirichlet-energy analysis quoted above).